The-Craft-Podcast/video-to-content/_bots/desired-output.md

 # Notes for the transcript processor
 - Remove the filler words like "um", "uh", etc.
-- Replace with coherent sentences where possible.
+- Clean up the sentences, but do not change what they've said.
+We need this to match the audio perfectly.
-- "Track 1" is the interviewer, Michail Katkoff
+- "Track 1" is the interviewer, Michail Katkoff.
+Just refer to him as Michail.
 - Maxim's company is called Playrix -- it's frequently misunderstood in the transcript as "Play Works", "Play ricks" etc. Please fix these mentions.
 - Use the timestamps embedded in the transcript to estimate the time slice of chapter cuts.
 The timestamps are in the format [hh:mm:ss].